keyboardmedicNL/Twitchgoinglive/Readme.md

 ```
 python src/get_user_id.py
 ```
 to exit out of the shell press crtl+p followed by ctrl+q to escape from the shell

+# FAQ

+## the bot crashed after i deleted a message from discord
+The bot expects to be able to manipulate the messages it created, if they no longer exsist the bot will try to change or delete the message a set amount of times and then crash.

+To fix: go to your bots config folder and delete all files in config/embeds, delete all exsisting messages in discord and restart the bot

 # disclaimer
 Scripts are written by an amateur, use at your own risk